HugoBlox/theme-academic-cv/content/post/gsoc20/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Luckily, the world didn’t end in 2020 — but God came close."
+  caption: "World didn’t end in 2020 — but damn, that was close."
   focal_point: ""
   preview_only: false